mshapi2/PopulationHealthManagement/Population Health Management.md

 ### About HCUP Data
 Healthcare Cost and Utilization Project ([HCUP](https://www.hcup-us.ahrq.gov/)) is a group of healthcare databases that contain the largest collection of longitudinal hospital care data in the United States.
 HCUP captures information extracted from administrative data (billing records) after a patient is discharged from the hospital, and it contains clinical and nonclinical information on all patients regardless of payer.
 The schema includes socioeconomic demographic data such as age, gender, income, zip code, payer type, information on admission and discharge, various diagnosis, procedures, charges, a total of about 600 columns.
 The Population Health Report presented here can be recreated for HCUP data for your state easily.
 The code to read HCUP data can be found in this notebook [here](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/Azure%20Data%20Lake/ManualDeploymentGuide/Model/ReadHCUPdata.ipynb) and a data sample can be found [here](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/Azure%20Data%20Lake/ManualDeploymentGuide/Model/SampleHCUPdata).

 Using Power BI, I have created some example reports showing the types of summarization and tracking we can do with this kind of data.
 These reports shed light on the quality of care being provided and allows monitoring and bench-marking of critical metrics and provide actionable intelligence.
 Some of the reports that I have created are Patients Stats, Health Stats, Length of stay report, Cost report, Intervention Profile and Readmission Tracking.
 I will describe these reports briefly below.
-The Power BI report can be downloaded from [here](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/Azure%20Data%20Lake/ManualDeploymentGuide/Visualization) and instructions on how to put together and deploy from the ground up a population Health Management solution using Azure can be found [here](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/Azure%20Data%20Lake/ManualDeploymentGuide)
+The Power BI report can be downloaded from [here](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/Azure%20Data%20Lake/ManualDeploymentGuide/Visualization) and instructions on how to put together and deploy from the ground up a population Health Management solution with live Population Heath Reporting using Azure can be found [here](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/Azure%20Data%20Lake/ManualDeploymentGuide)

 ## Patient Stats
 ![](media/phm2.PNG)